 Justice and Witness

-Justice and Witness Ministries, one of four Covenanted Ministries in the UCC, helps local congregations and all settings of the church respond to God's commandments to do justice, seek peace and effect change for a better world.
+Justice and Witness Ministries, one of four Covenanted Ministries in the United Church of Christ, helps local congregations and all settings of the church respond to God's commandments to do justice, seek peace and effect change for a better world.
 The work of JWM is guided by the pronouncements and resolutions approved by the UCC at General Synod.

 The Hawai‘i Conference Justice and Witness Missional Team works to equip congregations on justice and witness initiatives.